reem-alrashed/react-employees-polls/README.md

 # Employee Polls Project

-This is the starter code for the final assessment project for Udacity's React & Redux course.
+This project is part of the final assessment for the [Udacity React & Redux course](https://www.udacity.com/course/react-redux--nd019).
+The goal is to build a React/Redux application that interacts with a fake database, allowing users to create and answer polling questions.

-The `_DATA.js` file represents a fake database and methods that let you access the data.
-The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
-Each user should have an avatar, so you’ll need to add the path to each user’s avatar.

-Using the provided starter code, you'll build a React/Redux front end for the application.
-We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.
+## Project Overview

+The application allows users to:

+- View polling questions.
+- Answer polling questions.
+- Create new polling questions.
+- View results of questions they answered.

+The fake database (`_DATA.js`) stores information about users and questions.
+You can modify and interact with this database through provided methods.

 ## Data